-Save money by buying in bulk, by shopping at farmers markets or by joining a CSA.
+Save money by buying in bulk, shopping at farmers' markets, or joining a CSA.
 You could even do what this family did and slash your grocery bill in half by shopping for organic foods.
 Start a garden in your backyard, or save on produce by regrowing vegetables at home.
 Earn rebates on your groceries by taking pictures of the receipts with apps like Checkout51 and Ibotta.

 Or simply look for a few items you don’t really need, like pop and treats, and keep them out of your grocery cart while you’re saving for your vacation.
 Wouldn’t that ice cream taste even better if you were eating it on the beach?

 3. Use Your Car to Make a Little Cash on the Side

 Why not use your car for a little extra income?
 Some communities will pay you to carpool to work, and you could make additional money as an Uber or Lyft driver.
 You could also make $3,000 a year by renting out your car.